Smart Homes & Smart Technology: How They Impact the Rental Market

 Imagine this: you just had the longest day of your life.
-As you are just about to take a sip of an ice cold beer and watch the game, you get a call from your tenant.
+As you are just about to take a sip of an ice-cold beer and watch the game, you get a call from your tenant.
 They’ve locked themselves out and don’t have another key.
 What do you do?
 Well, if your unit was equipped with a smart lock, then all you would do is take out your smartphone and click “unlock.”
 Smart locks offer landlords the ability to unlock doors from anywhere with just a few clicks.
 This 24/7 availability is a time saver for both landlord and tenant.

-Where to start
+Where to Start

-Depending on the market you are in and the demographic of your tenants, there are different approaches you can take.
-Some landlords or property managers will decide to only upgrade a quarter of their units first.
+When it comes to smart home technology, the approach you should ultimately take depends on your market and the demographics of your tenants.
+Some landlords or property managers will decide to upgrade only a quarter of their units first.
 This provides the tenants the option to live with or without these features.
 On the other hand, there are landlords who want to get ahead of the curve and put these smart features into every unit.

 If you like what you’ve read, be sure to subscribe to our blog for future updates.
 And don’t forget to tell us what you think in the comments!